guillotinaweb/guillotina_react/docs/tutorial/step-8-content-type-view.md

 ### Modify list columns

-Okay, now we have our custom view of new custom content type.
-Now we see how to modify list columns.
+We have our custom view of new custom content type.
+Now let's modify list columns.

 Create `gmi_dmeo/src/columns/demoType.js`